Ralph E. Noddin Elementary Home & School Club

 Programs funded by Noddin Home & School Club include:

-Starting Arts - Music, Movement, Visual Arts curriculum
+• Starting Arts - Music, Movement, Theater, and Visual Arts curriculum

 Art in Action

 Art in Action is an art program for Kindergarten through 5th grade that is parent-led and brought to each classroom six times per year.
-There’s a school-wide art show in the Spring.
+A school-wide art show in held the Spring.
 For more information visit artinaction.org.

 Ceramics